jmcastagnetto/gbif-pl-dashboard/README.md

 I've created two scripts:

-- A local one (`deploy-app.sh`) with packs all the relevant assets into a ZIP file, then copies the resulting archive (using scp) to the AWS instance, and finally opens an ssh session to the server.
+- A local one (`deploy-app.sh`) which packs all the relevant assets into a ZIP file, then copies the resulting archive (using scp) to the AWS instance, and finally opens an ssh session to the server.

-- One in the server (`deploy.sh`) that I can run manually at the server, that:
+- Another script in the server (`deploy.sh`) that I can run manually, that:
   - Unzips the archive in the corresponding path (`/srv/shiny-server/biodiversity-dashboard/`)
   - Restarts the Shiny server
   - Restarts Nginx